Chukwuka1488/binary_trees/README.md

 Task 15:  This function works by recursively checking if all nodes in the tree have either 0 or 2 children.
 It returns 1 if the tree is full and 0 otherwise.
 If the input tree is NULL, it also returns 0.

+Task 16: This function works by checking if all internal nodes have two children and all leaves are at the same level.
+It returns 1 if the tree is perfect and 0 otherwise.
+If the input tree is NULL, it also returns 0.